Isturfore/Isturfore/README.md

 🔥 What I Do:

-🧠 AI Exploration – I'm experimenting with instructions for DeepSeek and other AI.
+🧠 AI Exploration – I'm experimenting with instructions for AI and starting learn ML models.
-📚 Learning – I'm learning C++, and I want to learn some assembly language and Python.
+📚 Learning – I'm learning C++, Python and I want to learn some Rust language.
 ⚡ Projects – Writing code that (mostly) works.

 "If it doesn’t work, it’s not a bug—it’s an undocumented feature.
 (Working on that.)"